 Treatment for anxiety

-For some of the milder cases of worry and anxiety, your doctor may recommend some regular exercise, regular sleep and maintaining a healthy diet.
-These basic changes can make a world of difference to your wellbeing.
+Another good place to start is with a visit to your GP.
+For some of the milder cases of worry and anxiety, your doctor may recommend some regular exercise, regular sleep, relaxation and breathing exercises, and maintaining a healthy diet.
+These basic changes can make a world of difference to your wellbeing and help calm your anxiety.

 For some others, though, other types of treatments may be needed.

-Psychological treatments, also known as ‘talkies’ are generally regular sessions with a trained professional that will listen to what your issues are and guide you toward techniques which you can implement to help you overcome your anxiety disorder.
-The days of leaning back on a couch while somebody takes notes are long gone.
+Psychological treatments, also known as ‘talk therapy’, are generally regular sessions with a trained professional who will listen to what your issues are and guide you toward techniques that you can implement to help you overcome your anxiety disorder.
 Although there still is one-on-one delivery if that is your preference, there are also group therapies as well as online delivery programs or e-therapies.

 Sometimes a medical professional might recommend a pharmaceutical treatment to assist in gaining control of your worry and anxiety.
-This would generally consist of an antidepressant medication, that would not only treat depression but anxiety and OCD as well.
-It’s not uncommon for people with an anxiety disorder to also suffer with depression and OCD as well, and most of the medical treatments are designed to treat all three.
+This might be an antidepressant medication, that can help manage the anxiety even if depression is not present.
+It’s not uncommon for people with an anxiety disorder to also suffer with depression, and some medical treatments are designed to treat both.

 Living with worry and anxiety and the many different symptoms it can present can be an awful and debilitating way to live… and unnecessary.
 An anxiety disorder doesn’t have to rule your life and make all the decisions.